regneisokgen/Eramba_on_DigitalOcean/README.md

 # Eramba_on_DigitalOcean
 Leveraging DigitalOcean to serve multi-tenant Eramba GRC software based on namespaces in one K8S cluster

-⚠️⚠️⚠️PLEASE PERFORM SECURITY PENETRATION TESTING IF YOU ARE DEPLOYING THIS TO PRODUCTION⚠️⚠️⚠️
+⚠️PLEASE PERFORM SECURITY PENETRATION TESTING IF YOU ARE DEPLOYING THIS TO PRODUCTION⚠️

 # Eramba Deployment on DO